Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Pedestrian Detection in Low-Light Environment

-Sasagawa and Nagahara~\cite{sasagawa2020yolo} propose a domain adaptation approach that combines YOLO and SID models through generative learning to enhance object detection in low-light conditions.
-Their experiments on dark COCO~\cite{lin2014microsoft} demonstrate that the integrated model outperforms standard YOLO in detecting objects in dark images, though it is more sensitive and requires improvements in speed and accuracy.
-Similarly, Li~\textit{et al.}\cite{li2021yolo} introduce YOLO-FIRI, an advanced version of YOLOv5\cite{jocher2020ultralytics}, featuring a selective kernel attention mechanism and 18 additional layers in the Cross Stage Partial network to improve small object detection in infrared images.
-Compared to YOLOv4, YOLO-FIRI achieves significantly higher performance on the KAIST dataset, with gains of 24.8\%, 26.9\%, 26.0\%, and 21.4\% in AP, AR, F1, and mAP50 metrics, respectively.
+Sasagawa and Nagahara~\cite{sasagawa2020yolo} propose a domain adaption approach that integrates different models trained for distinct visual tasks via generative learning.
+It is a combination of the YOLO and SID, resulting in an improved object detection rate in low-light situations.
+The experimental analysis on benchmark datasets, like dark COCO~\cite{lin2014microsoft} shows that the integrated model can detect objects in dark images.
+However, the model is found to be more sensitive than the baseline YOLO model.
+Thus, it requires further improvements in computational time and object detection accuracy.
+Similarly, The researchers of \cite{li2021yolo} introduce YOLO-FIRI by improving upon another version of the YOLO object detector the YOLOv5~\cite{jocher2020ultralytics} by introducing selected kernel attention mechanism to enhance the feature learning and expanding the cross-stage-partial-connections (CSP) by adding eighteen more layers.
+Such changes increased the detection of small objects in infrared images.
+According to the authors, when compared to the baseline YOLOv4 a single-stage object detector, the YOLO-FIRI's detection performances are 24.8\%, 26.9\%, 26.0\%, and 21.4\% higher in evaluation metrics indicators AP, AR, and F1, and the mAP50, respectively on KAIST dataset.